How to Write a Business Plan

 - Capital expenditure budgets

-Assumptions that a company makes about future market trends or other factors that could influence the financial projections it has made should be explained.
-People outside of a company want to see that financial projections contained in a business plan are supported by accurate data or by an analysis based on assumptions having an historical basis for them.
+Assumptions that a company makes about future market trends or other factors that could influence the financial projections should be explained.
+People outside of a company want to see that financial projections in a business plan are supported by accurate data or an analysis based on assumptions having a historical basis.

-Financial projections can be supported by graphs, charts, credit history, order history, reference letters, or anything that a business believes will lend credibility and support the predictions made in the plan.
+Financial projections can be supported by graphs, charts, credit history, order history, reference letters, or anything that a business believes will lend credibility and support the plan’s predictions.
 Such items might work best if they are included in the appendix section of the plan.

 The information supporting projections, strategies, and assumptions made in a business plan will be found within the body of each section of it.
 An appendix usually contains financial information to which company owners and managers might want to limit access.
 For example, a company that prepares a plan specifically to obtain lender financing could use the appendix to submit tax returns, credit histories, and confidential data such as customer information only to those lenders requesting it.
 It can also be used for supporting reports, photographs, and other information that takes up more than a couple of pages.

-An appendix should begin with a table of contents corresponding to the organization of the sections of the business plan.
-Even if it only contains information pertaining to some but not all sections of the plan, the appendix should always be located after the last section of the plan.
+An appendix should begin with a table of contents corresponding to the organization of the business plan sections.
+Even if it only contains information on some but not all sections of the plan, the appendix should always be located after its last section.

 Resources on How to Write a Business Plan: